sampriktabasu/CS111Lab2/README.md

 # You Spin Me Round Robin

-One line description of this code.
+This program is able to compute average waiting time and average response time for a given workload and quantum length using an implementation of round robin scheduling.

 ## Building

-Explain briefly how to build your program.
+To build the executable run the following command: make

 ## Running

-Show an example run of your program on the given `processes.txt` with whatever quantum length you want.
-Show the output you should expect.
+Example command to run the program:
+> ./rr processes.txt 3
+Expected output:
+Average Waiting Time: 7.00
+Average Response Time: 2.75

 ## Cleaning up

-Explain briefly how to clean up all binary files.
+To clean up all binary files run the following command: make clean